MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell.md

     <sup>*</sup> For older versions of Windows, you need to install the Microsoft.NET Framework 4.5 or later and then an updated version of the Windows Management Framework: 3.0, 4.0, or 5.1 (only one).
 For more information, see [Installing the .NET Framework](https://go.microsoft.com/fwlink/p/?LinkId=257868), [Windows Management Framework 3.0](https://go.microsoft.com/fwlink/p/?LinkId=272757), [Windows Management Framework 4.0](https://go.microsoft.com/fwlink/p/?LinkId=391344), and [Windows Management Framework 5.1](https://aka.ms/wmf5download).

-- The Exchange Online Remote PowerShell Module needs to be installed on your computer:
+- The Exchange Online Remote PowerShell Module needs to be installed on your computer.
+You need to do the following steps in a browser that supports ClickOnce (for example, Internet Explorer or the non-Chromium version of Edge):

-  1. In Internet Explorer or Edge (chromium-based version is not supported yet), open the Exchange admin center (EAC) for your Exchange Online organization.
+  1. Open the Exchange admin center (EAC) for your Exchange Online organization.
 For instructions, see [Exchange admin center in Exchange Online](https://docs.microsoft.com/exchange/exchange-admin-center).

-     **Note**: A browser that uses ClickOnce to download (like Internet Explorer or Edge) is needed to complete the next step.

   2. In the EAC, go to **Hybrid** > **Setup** and click the appropriate **Configure** button to download the Exchange Online Remote PowerShell Module for multi-factor authentication.